How To Fix Excel Circular Reference Error?

 If this whole process confuses you then just think over it how much your Excel application gets confused.

 As it is already mentioned, that iterative calculation by default gets turned off in Excel.
-In order to make your circular formulas working you need to enable the iterative calculations within your Excel file.
+In order to make your circular formulas work you need to enable the iterative calculations within your Excel file.

 enable circular reference 1